 Managing Brain Stem Glioma involves a comprehensive approach, including conventional treatments like chemotherapy and radiation.
 Besides these, several supplements are widely recognized for their potential to support overall wellness during treatment.
 It's crucial, however, to discuss any supplements with a healthcare professional before starting them, to ensure they don't interfere with standard treatments.

 Vitamin D: Often referred to as the sunshine vitamin, Vitamin D is crucial for bone health and has been studied for its role in brain health and immune support.
-Researchers are exploring its impact on brain tumor progression.
+Researchers are exploring its impact on brain tumour progression.

 Omega-3 Fatty Acids: Found in fish oil and flaxseeds, Omega-3 fatty acids are praised for their anti-inflammatory properties and potential to support brain health.
 They may help mitigate some side effects of traditional cancer treatments.